 The ESPP permits participants to purchase common stock through payroll deductions of up to 15% of their eligible compensation.
-No employee will be permitted to accrue the right to purchase stock under the Section 423 Component at a rate in excess of \$25,000 worth of shares during any calendar year during which such a purchase right is outstanding (based on the fair market value per share of our common stock as of the first day of the offering period).
+The maximum number of shares that may be purchased by a participant during any offering period will be shares.
+In addition, no employee will be permitted to accrue the right to purchase stock under the Section 423 Component at a rate in excess of \$25,000 worth of shares during any calendar year during which such a purchase right is outstanding (based on the fair market value per share of our common stock as of the first day of the offering period).

 On the first trading day of each offering period, each participant will automatically be granted an option to purchase shares of our common stock.
 The option will expire at the end of the applicable offering period, and will be exercised at that time to the extent of the payroll deductions accumulated during the offering period.
-The purchase price of the shares, in the absence of a contrary designation, will be 85% of the lower of the fair market value of our common stock on the first trading day of the offering period or on the last trading day of the offering period.
+The purchase price of the shares, in the absence of a contrary designation, will be % of the lower of the fair market value of our common stock on the first trading day of the offering period or on the purchase date.
 Participants may voluntarily end their participation in the ESPP at any time during a specified period prior to the end of the applicable offering period, and will be paid their accrued payroll deductions that have not yet been used to purchase shares of common stock.
 Participation ends automatically upon a participant's termination of employment.